JorgeTC/PictureGrid/README.md

 ## Features

-- **Image Sorting**: Arrange images in the grid based on their average color or other specified criteria.
+- **Image Sorting**: Arrange images in the grid based on their average color.
 - **Configurable Grid**: Easily configure the dimensions of the grid to suit your visual preferences.
 - **Debugging Visualization**: Generate a debug image with colored squares to visualize the sorting process.